foundry-vtt-community/wiki.js/development/guides/vite.md

 More interesting, though, is the vite dev server.
 It starts up instantly and sits in front of your foundry server, intercepting requests to your module or system.
 This allows it to not just immediately serve changed files, but in many cases, to *hot-reload* the corresponding modules without having to restart your foundry session or even closing the modal you're working on.

 Caveats up front: this hot-reloading takes a small amount of work to enable for bog-standard ES modules.
-However, it is automatic for CSS and for many component frameworks (Svelte, for instance).
+However, it is automatic for CSS and for many component frameworks like Svelte.

 # How?